 For instance, a form may raise a Click event and invoke an event-handling method in response to a user clicking a control on the form.

 Various types of events, such as click, double click, close, load, and resize, are connected to a form.

 Following is the default structure of a form Load event handler subroutine.

 You can see this code by double-clicking the code which will give you a complete list of all events associated with Form control.

 Private Sub Form1_Load(sender As Object, e As EventArgs) Handles MyBase.Load 'event handler code goes here End Sub

-Here, important point to note is the name of the event handler, which is by default Form1_Load, but you can change this name based on your naming convention you use in your application programming.
+Here, the important point to note is the name of the event handler, which is by default Form1_Load, but you can change this name based on the naming convention you use in your application programming.

 Basic Controls in VB.net

 A wide range of Basic controls are available in VB.Net, which can be used to build complex user interfaces.

 The corresponding control classes for each of these controls define their functionalities.